guimassoqueto/guimassoqueto/README.md

 ## About

-TDD, Clean Architecture, Design Patterns entusiast. wtih
+TDD, Clean Architecture, Design Patterns entusiast.
-To make it clear, I only know a little more than the basics of front end development.
-I'm able to work with React and Angular, but only with simple apps.
+To make it clear, I'm able to work with React on the front-end, and do basic design stuff with CSS and style libraries like Tailwind and styled-components.
+Not much more than that.
 **If you are looking for a Front End Specialist, I am not what you are looking for.**

 Currently studying Deep Learning/IA.